apigee/apigee-partner-se-bootcamp/labs/API Services Lesson 3 - Adding Resources and Policies/README.md

 ##Objectives
 The goal of this lesson is to get you familiar with how to use the Management UI to design and configure different types of policies to the API Proxy that we created in the previous lab.
 We will primarily work with mediation and extensibility policies in this lesson.

-By the end of this lesson, you will have enhanced the `hotels` proxy to accept a `zipcode` and a `radius` (in meters) query parameter, use those parameters to return a list of hotels that match the criteria, and format the results to filter out some metadata from the BaaS result.
+By the end of this lesson, you will have enhanced the `{your-initials}_hotels` proxy to accept a `zipcode` and a `radius` (in meters) query parameter, use those parameters to return a list of hotels that match the criteria, and format the results to filter out some metadata from the BaaS result.

 **Note:** Now that you are familiar with the Apigee Edge Management UI navigation, the instructions will become terse and will be provided without screenshots unless a new concept is being introduced.